-5. PROJECT MANAGEMENT
+7. PROJECT MILESTONES

-5.a.
-Project Milestones: Identify up to ten milestones, with start and end dates, to be achieved before the end of the twelve month period of performance under the FY 2013 UASI grant.
+Identify up to ten milestones to be achieved before the end of the twelve month period of performance under the FY 2014 UASI grant.
 Exact start and end dates of the period of performance are highly subject to change, due to currently unknown state and federal guidance.
-Our current best guess of the time frame is December 1, 2013 to November 30, 2014.
+Our current best guess of the time frame is December 1, 2014 to December 31, 2015.
 Some Milestones can be achieved prior to the allocation of funding.
 No purchases can be made prior to completing the execution of your MOU.

-Assuming December 1, 2013 is your project start date will your project be completed no later than November 30, 2014?
-Yes No Milestone #1: of days from the Project Start Date to complete this Milestone: Milestone #2: of days from the Project Start Date to complete this Milestone: Milestone #3: of days from the Project Start Date to complete this Milestone: Milestone #4: of days from the Project Start Date to complete this Milestone: Milestone #5: of days from the Project Start Date to complete this Milestone: Milestone #6: of days from the Project Start Date to complete this Milestone:
+For dates use (mm-dd-yyyy).
+Project Time is the number of months, round up

+Project Start Project End Project Time

+Milestone #1

+of days from the Project Start Date to complete this Milestone:

+Milestone #2

+of days from the Project Start Date to complete this Milestone:

+Milestone #3

+of days from the Project Start Date to complete this Milestone:

+Milestone #4

+of days from the Project Start Date to complete this Milestone:

+Milestone #5

+of days from the Project Start Date to complete this Milestone:

+Milestone #6

+of days from the Project Start Date to complete this Milestone:

+Milestone #7

+of days from the Project Start Date to complete this Milestone:

-Milestone #8:
+Milestone #8

+of days from the Project Start Date to complete this Milestone:

-Milestone #9:
+Milestone #9

+of days from the Project Start Date to complete this Milestone: